maginium/docs/the-basics/cache.md

 #### [Managing Locks](cache.md#managing-locks) <a href="#managing-locks" id="managing-locks"></a>

 Atomic locks allow for the manipulation of distributed locks without worrying about race conditions.
-For example, [Maginium Forge](https://forge.maginium.com/) uses atomic locks to ensure that only one remote task is being executed on a server at a time.
 You may create and manage locks using the `Cache::lock` method:

 ```
 use Maginium\Framework\Support\Facades\Cache;